Ypres, België / Belgique / Belgien - Things to Do in Ypres

 Getting There

-Ypres is easily accessible by train from major Belgian cities, with regular connections from Brussels (2 hours), Ghent (1 hour), and Bruges (1.5 hours) requiring one change in Kortrijk.
-By car, Ypres is well-connected via the A19/E403 motorway, approximately 2 hours from Brussels and 45 minutes from the French border.
-The nearest major airport is Brussels Airport, though many visitors also fly into Lille Airport in France (1 hour drive) or take the Eurostar to Brussels.
-For those coming from the UK, the drive via Calais ferry or Eurotunnel takes about 1.5 hours from the coast.
+Ypres is easily accessible by train from major Belgian cities, with regular connections from Brussels (2 hours), Bruges (1 hour), and Ghent (1.5 hours) requiring one change in Kortrijk.
+The train station is a pleasant 10-minute walk from the city center.
+By car, Ypres is well-connected via the A19 motorway, approximately 1.5 hours from Brussels and 45 minutes from the French border.
+Several tour companies also offer day trips from Brussels, Bruges, and even London via the Channel Tunnel, making it accessible for visitors staying elsewhere in Belgium or northern France.

 Getting Around